 refined sugar, additives, pesticides and other harmful chemicals.
 This includes

 fresh fruits, vegetables, and meats.
 If you are purchasing packed foods,

-I'd seek out foods that are Non GMO, gluten free, no MSG, and packed in cans
+I'd seek out foods that are Non GMO, gluten free, no MSG, and packed in

-away here is to eat in moderation.
+take away here is to eat in moderation.

 Note: Most of the ingredients mentioned above are often found in restaurants